Jeanette Brown, LCSW, SUDC

-The fact that each student at Discovery Ranch is assigned a new born calf when they are enrolled in the program is something very familiar to Jeanette.
+The fact that each student at Discovery Ranch is assigned a newborn calf twenty-fivere enrolled in the program is something very familiar to Jeanette.
 You see, she was raised on dairy farm herself, so combining therapeutic experience of over twenty five years with a ranch experiential setting was like coming home for her.

 Jeanette mentioned that; “Doing office therapy is ok, but I really enjoy helping the students learn by doing.”